OIR Student Banner

 3. Tap Start Attempt and complete the test.

-4. If required (only available in Ultra), add additional text or attach files to supplement your test.
+4. If required add additional text or attach files to supplement your test.
 Type text in the text box and use the menu tools for formatting.
 Tap the plus sign to add formulas, links, images or videos from Web, files, or other content.
-Select Insert Files to take a picture or video or browse your computer or the cloud for an image or a file.
+Select Insert Files to browse your computer or the cloud for an image or a file.
+Select Video Studio to record or upload video or audio.

 5. Tap Save for Later if you aren't finished working, or Submit to turn in your test.
 If you see Drafts are Disabled, your instructor selected a setting that requires you to complete the test in one sitting.